jthevos/Chrome-Memory-Manager/README.md

 # Chrome-Memory-Manager
 This extension is only functional on the developer channel of chrome. chrome://version/ shows you your current channel.
 Visit http://www.chromium.org/getting-involved/dev-channel to change your version.
+To load the extension in Chrome:
+	1. Visit chrome://extensions in your browser

+	2. Ensure that the Developer mode checkbox in the top right-hand corner is checked.

+	3. Click Load unpacked extension… to pop up a file-selection dialog.

+	4. Navigate to the directory in which your extension files live, and select it.

 This code is designed to be an in client memory mangement system.
 The javascript will take a snapshot of the users current tabs across all windows, capturing all live processes currently running on Chrome's internal task manager.
 From these processes, I then build an array of JSON Objects with defined properties.